 Sharing generic advice and techniques for coding or debugging

-For example: "When my programs crashes, I first look at the stack trace in the debugger.
+For example: "When my program crashes, I first look at the stack trace in the debugger.
 I used custom sanity check to test these kinds of inputs.
 Valgrind callgrind can help identify performance bottlenecks."

 Use of web or public resources for background information

 You may search for external resources (web sites, blogs, forums, etc.) for help with general course topics, programming language and libraries, and to resolve technical difficulties in use of the tools.

 Any discussion between student and staff